 Google Ads (Adwords)

-Attribution app pulls campaign spend from Google Ads using the gclid auto-tagging provided by Google.
+Attribution pulls campaign spend from Google Ads and tracks visitors using the gclid auto-tagging provided by Google Ads.

 1. Make sure auto-tagging is turned on

 Attribution app requires Google Ads auto-tagging to be turned on.
-Auto-tagging is turned on by default in Adwords, so the integration should not require you to make any changes to your Adwords account.
+Normally Auto-tagging is turned on by default in Google Ads, so the integration should not require you to make any changes to your ad account.
 If you think auto-tagging may be turned off, follow these Google instructions how to enable auto-tagging and how it works.

-You will know it is turned on if you see the gclid param in your explore tab.
+You will know it is turned on if you see the gclid parameter in your ad clicks.

 2. Connect Google Ads and follow instructions